 The 15-day waiting period for a NYSLRS member’s retirement to take effect has been temporarily waived by a governor’s executive order.
 The waiver, which was requested by Comptroller DiNapoli, is designed to protect families who may lose a loved one to COVID-19 before a member’s retirement is official.

-Under the waiver, if you file for retirement between April 16, 2020 and March 28, 2021, you can choose a date of retirement less than 15 days away.
+Under the waiver, if you plan on filing for retirement through May 27, 2021, you can choose a date of retirement less than 15 days away.